 - the investment regime of the Mexican pension fund administrators enabling tax-friendly investment in FIBRAs by Mexican pension funds; and

-- annual omnibus tax regulations issued by the Ministry.
+- annual omnibus tax regulations issued by the Ministry of Finance.

-The following are the main benefits of investment in a FIBRA (relative to other investments):
+The main benefits of investment in a FIBRA (relative to other investments) are as follows:

-- the potential for a high return on investment (on a cash basis) because of the requirements for distribution of net taxable income, and the potential for capital appreciation of real estate trust certificates commensurate with increases in value of the real properties held by the FIBRA;
+- the potential for a high return on investment (on a cash basis) owing to the requirements for distribution of net taxable income, and the potential for capital appreciation of real estate trust certificates, commensurate with increases in value of the real properties held by the FIBRA;

 - access to the Mexican real estate market as an investment option through a security that may be traded easily and has a readily identifiable market price;

-Recently, investors have pushed for a change in the management structure of FIBRAs to internalise their external advisers and managers following the model of US REITs, most of which have an internal management structure.
+Recently, investors have pushed for a change in the management structure of FIBRAs to internalise their external advisers and managers following the United States model of REITs, most of which have an internal management structure.

-One of the key features of a FIBRA E is the tax benefits that it provides to its investors, as the investment vehicle and the portfolio companies through which investments are held in infrastructure and energy assets of this kind are deemed transparent from a tax perspective.
-The vehicle is a hybrid that draws on two US financial products: REITs and master limited partnerships.
-Mexico adopted its own version of REITs in 2001, under the name of FIBRAs, as described above.
-As provided by the Securities Law, the CBFEs must grant their holders a pro rata property right with respect to trust assets.
+One of the key features of a FIBRA-E is the tax benefits that it provides to its investors, as the investment vehicle and the portfolio companies through which investments are held in such infrastructure and energy assets are deemed transparent from a tax perspective.

-Under a FIBRA E, a corporate sponsor will contribute to the FIBRA E equity interest in certain Mexican legal entities (promoted companies) that own and operate assets for the performance of specific activities, namely infrastructure, electricity (generation, distribution, and transmission) and energy.
-The sponsor will receive cash or CBFEs in return for its contribution to the FIBRA E. To structure the contribution of the applicable assets and the operation of the business of the FIBRA E, relevant tax, legal and accounting issues must be taken into account.
+To structure the contribution of the applicable assets and the operation of the business of the FIBRA-E, relevant tax, legal and accounting issues must be taken into account.
 Regulatory and contractual approvals such as licences, permits, public grants and concessions, and debt covenants must also be taken into consideration.

 iii Cases and dispute settlement

-The CNBV has the main jurisdiction regarding oversight and regulation of the activities of all capital market participants; its supervisory authority includes powers to sanction in cases of non-compliance and powers to enforce such sanctions.
-Any resolution issued by the CNBV may be appealed before federal administrative courts using a writ for amparo proceedings.
-However, any disputes existing between financial firms and consumers must first be resolved by Condusef, the National Commission for the Defence of Users of Financial Services.
+From a statutory standpoint, the Ministry of Finance has final authority over securities markets, interpretation of the Securities Market Law and international treaties.
+In practice, the CNBV has the main direct jurisdiction regarding oversight and regulation of the activities of all capital market participants.
+Its supervisory authority includes powers to carry out investigations and to impose penalties and fines in cases of non-compliance, as well as powers to enforce them.
+Any resolution entered into by the CNBV may be appealed before federal administrative courts using a writ for amparo proceedings.
+However, any disputes that arise between financial firms and consumers must be first resolved by CONDUSEF, the National Commission for the Defence of Users of Financial Services, Mexico's financial ombudsman.

 Increased antitrust oversight

-As a result of recent reforms to the antitrust law, the Mexican Antitrust Commission, Cofece, now has enhanced powers, and has increased its oversight and investigative activity, with a number of investigations that have resulted in the imposition of record fines.
-In 2017, Cofece launched an investigation into banks and other financial intermediaries for potential collusion and manipulation of the primary and secondary markets.
-The investigation concluded in June 2019 and the authority has issued a preliminary statement indicating that it found plausible evidence of anticompetitive conduct and probable liability on the part of the financial institutions.
-The Cofece procedure is expected to conclude in the first half of 2021.
+As a result of relatively recent reforms to the antitrust law, COFECE, the Mexican Antitrust Commission, now has enhanced powers, and has increased its oversight and investigative activity, with a number of investigations that have concluded with record fines.
+In 2017, COFECE launched an investigation against banks and other financial intermediaries for potential collusion and manipulation of the primary and secondary markets.
+The investigation prompted the CNBV to commence a similar investigation.
+In January 2021, the COFECE investigation led to fines imposed on seven banks and 11 individual traders for a total amount in excess of 35 million Mexican pesos (approximately US$1.75 million) in the aggregate.3

 iv Relevant tax and insolvency law

 There are very specific rules that apply to Mexican trusts that should be carefully analysed when implementing a securitisation or a structured finance transaction.
-In the case of securitisations, the transfer of assets into a trust is generally to be treated as a sale for legal but not for tax purposes, inasmuch as the settlor of the assets retains a right to reacquire the transferred assets once payment of the corresponding securities has been made.
+In the case of securitisations, it is generally intended that the transfer of assets into a trust is treated as a sale for legal but not for tax purposes, inasmuch as the settlor of the assets retains a right to reacquire the transferred assets once payment of the corresponding securities has been made.
 The trust should not be classified as a separate entity for tax purposes.
 Intermediaries and brokers must determine and withhold the income tax applicable on income earned by securities holders.

-In general, the tax regime applicable to securitisations and structured finance transactions is defined by the terms and nature of the securities being issued and tends to be the same as or similar to the regime applicable either to the assets underlying the securities or to the type of structure.
+In general, the tax regime applicable to securitisations and structured finance transactions is defined by the terms and nature of the securities being issued, and tends to be the same as or similar to the regime applicable to the assets underlying the securities or type of structure.

 v Role of exchanges, central counterparties and rating agencies